nicktodd/ml-deployment-workshop/01_video_transcode_pipeline.md

 capabilities = "CAPABILITY_IAM"
 ```

-6. Check that the region is set to `eu-west-1`.
+7. Check that the region is set correctly.
 If not, change it.

-7. Another entry is the S3 bucket.
+8. Another entry is the S3 bucket.
 This is used to put the zip files for all the Lambdas ready for deployment.
 Edit this value to be your bucket that you have created for the lab.

-8. Finally also change the stack name so it is unique.
+9. Finally also change the stack name so it is unique.
 Perhaps put your initials in front of the name.

-9. Save your changes.
+10. Save your changes.

-10. Commit and push your changes to git.
+11. Commit and push your changes to git.

 ```
 git add *